 "A big accomplishment that we are starting to see is making the connection between green technology and mineral development.
-Everyone wants wind turbines and solar panels but they don't want mining, and they don't realize you can't have one without the other.
-If you want these things, wouldn't you rather the minerals are mined in the U.S. where there is more regulation, minimum wage and labor laws?"
+Everyone wants wind turbines and solar panels but they don't want mining, and they don't realize you can't have one without the other."

-Strategies & Actions - Activities we will implement over the next five years to accomplish goals & targets
+Strategies & Actions - Activities we will implement over the next five years to accomplish objectives & targets.
+See Chapter 3 for a detailed action plan.